 Whether you’re a product manager looking to see which features have deployed to which environment or a team lead looking to understand the average time it takes for your team to go from idea to production within a certain project, you’ll find your answer in the Deployments in Jira tab.
 To turn on Deployments in Jira, simply include issue keys in your commits as part of your development process, and your deployments will automatically update in this view.

 Take a deeper look at the Code in Jira and Deployment feature videos and join us for a live AMA with our DevOps product managers here.

-Stay focused on your code as Jira connects your dev, IT operations, and business teams with automation flowing through our first-party and third-party tools (over 1.4K integrations through our DevOps Marketplace).
+Stay focused on your code as Jira connects your dev, IT operations, and business teams with DevOps automation flowing through our first-party and third-party tools (over 1.4K integrations through our DevOps Marketplace).
 Through our unified data model, Atlassian handles the complexity of understanding data across a multi-tool world, giving you elevated control and visibility into a once-fragmented toolchain.
 And if there’s a tool you’re interested in but don’t see listed in our Atlassian Marketplace, you use Atlassian Connect to access our open REST APIs.
 We’re here to future-proof your DevOps practice, because reaching true transformation isn’t a big-bang change – it’s a lot of little journeys.